wisemett/Forkify/README.md

 ### How to use this app

 1. Start by searching for a recipe or an ingredient.
-2. Turn the page to see more than 10 recipes.
+2. Turn the page to see next or previous 10 recipes.
 3. Click a recipe you want to take a look at.
 4. Change the number of servings then the amount of ingredients will automatically change.
-5. Click the bookmark icon to add a bookmark.
+5. Click the bookmark icon to add or remove a bookmark.
 6. You can add your own recipe by clicking 'add recipe' button.

 ### Technologies we used